tanishiking/bazel-presentation/slides.md

 Build system developed by Google

-- Artifact based build system
+- **Artifact based build system**
   - :left_right_arrow: Task based build system (make, ant, sbt...)
-- {Fast, Correct} Choose two
+- **{Fast, Correct} Choose two**
   - :arrow_right: Scalable even in Google scale

 <!--
+Here it comes Bazel
-To solve the scalability problem, Google build a build system called Bazel
+solve scalability issue, Google built a scalable build system called Bazel

-TODO...
+What is Bazel

+We can describe Bazel with 2 properties

+- artifact based
+- fast adn correct
 -->

 ---

 # {Task, Artifact}-based build system
-- **Task based build system**
+- **Task based build system** (ant, make, maven, sbt)
   - **Imperative** set of tasks (imagine Makefile).
-  - You can do pretty much anything.
+  - You can do pretty much anything :+1:
-- **Artifact based build system**
+- **Artifact based build system** (bazel, pants, buck)
   - **Declative** set of artifacts to build, deps, and limited options
   - Only build, test, and run.
+  - **Your build is pure function**

 [Software Engineering at Google | chapter 18](https://abseil.io/resources/swe-book/html/ch18.html)

 <!--
-build file describes a declative set of ... limited options affect s how they're built
+I mentioned, Bazel is artifact based build system: but what is artifact...

+The traditional build systems like ... are called task based build system in the build file we describe imperative set of tasks do task A then task B then task C you can do ... (e.g narita runs npm from sbt) run npm -> copy the js to resources dir -> clean up dir -> then build scala

+On the other hand, artifact based ... the unit of build step is something like build function in he build file declative set of ... what we can do is only build ...

+So, the basic idea of Bazel is
+Your build is a pure function.
+There’s sources that come in, and then the artifacts go out.
+There's no side effects,

+but in task-based build system we may introduce side-effects like
+- writing some files during build files
 -->

 ---

 # {Fast, Correct} choose two ✌️
+How to make build a "pure function"?

 **[Hermeticity](https://bazel.build/basics/hermeticity)**
-> When given the same input source code and product configuration, a hermetic build system always returns the same output by isolating the build from changes to the host system.
+> When given the same input source code and product configuration, a hermetic build system always returns the same output **<span style="color:red">by isolating the build from changes to the host system</span>**

 :arrow_right: **Correct** :arrow_right: reliable remote build cache :arrow_right: **Fast**

 <!--
-The idea of Bazel is we’re gonna actually build things correctly.
-Your build is a pure function.
-There’s sources that come in, and then the artifacts go out.
-And if the sources are the same, the artifacts that pop out the other side will be bit-for-bit identical.
->
+So, in Bazel, build is a pure function but in reality, computer has a lot of states like tmp files To keep our build pure, we have to run build in a clean enviornment

+So Bazel runs something called hermetic build (or hermeticity)

+quote...

+so Bazel copies the sources artifacts into a clean env called sandbox whose filesystem is isolated from host filesystem, it's like linux container

+by doing this, we always have a correct build

+by having a correct build, we can reliably share the build cache because as long as the input is the same, the output is the same on anyone's computer.

-> And so the pitch of Bazel is that we will be fast by being correct.
-At Google scale, they can’t afford not to cache.
-And the only way caching is safe, is if it’s correct.
-So the idea is speed-through-correctness.
-Whereas a lot of people viewed them in tension with one another.
+with the remote build cache, we have fast build so the idea of bazel is more like speed-through-correctness Whereas a lot of people view those two one another.
->
-> Every programmer has the experience of saying, ‘oh the build, broke!
-Let’s just clean it.’
-It’s like the reboot of like builds.
-It’s awful.
-Why should you have to reboot your build?
->
-> So with Bazel, you don’t have to do that.
-You really can build without cleaning.
-That’s amazing.
-I mean, it’s sad that that’s the bar, but it’s real, and so Bazel really delivers on that.

-I believe you have experience sbt just stopped working and have to run `sbt clean`

 -->

 ---